catseye/NaNoGenLab/advanced-spoonerizer/README.md

 Future work
 -----------

-Treat `,` and `--` and clause seperators.

 Keep tweaking the score.
 Don't swap "that" and "what".
+Also problematic:
+"and" (using it or resulting in it, e.g. swapping off the "h" in "hand".)
+Should dock the scores for those.